AppImage/AppImageSpec/draft.md

 Bintray repository | String | `AppImages` | Name of the GitHub repository in which the [zsync] file and [AppImage] are stored Release name | String | `latest` | Name of the release. `latest` will automatically use the latest release as determined by the GitHub API
 Filename | String | `Subsurface-*-x86_64.AppImage.zsync` | Filename of the [zsync] file on GitHub, `*` is a wildcard

+**Please note that pre-releases are not being considered when using `latest`.** You will have to explicitly provide the name of a release.
+When using e.g., [uploadtool](https://github.com/probonopd/uploadtool), the name of the release created will always be `continuous`, hence, you can just specify that value instead of `latest`.

 ##### bintray-zsync